 But after the user utters ‘Ok Google’ or something that’s similar to it, whatever is recorded after that phrase is sent to the Google servers for further processing.
 This is how the ‘Ok Google’ feature works.
 But here comes the privacy and safety concerns.

 ‘Ok Google’ is not so okay with user privacy

 Problem 1 – Anything close to the phrase ‘Ok Google’ can initiate an active recording

 A major flaw in this feature is that, the voice recognition itself is not perfect all the time.
 No matter how much they are trained, there are millions of people with different accents and unique timbre.
-If someone around you or even you utter a phrase something similar to ‘Ok Google’ — like one time my friend intentionally activated his Google voice search by saying ‘Ok Gokul’ — it would start recording and sending whatever things you speak after that.
+If someone around you, or even you for that matter, utter a phrase something similar to ‘Ok Google’ — like one time my friend intentionally activated his Google voice search by saying ‘Ok Gokul’—it would start recording and sending whatever things you speak after that.

 Problem 2 – All the ‘Ok Google’ recordings might be retained by Google (apart from your history)

 Even your ‘Ok Google’ searches are recorded in your account history.
 If this is a shocker, you can even listen to it here.
 When you play a few of those recordings, you might notice that some of the recordings have spoken words even before you have said the activation phrase.
 This is not acceptable for anyone!